Skip to content

 What are the most cost-effective vegetables to grow at home?

 Zucchini, green beans, salad leaves, spinach, and radishes are widely regarded as among the most cost-effective crops to grow at home, largely because they produce abundantly from very little seed spend.
 Herbs such as basil, cilantro, and parsley are also popular choices given how expensive small store packets can be relative to their weight.
-It is worth considering which crops a household uses most, and this calculator can help estimate the likely annual saving from the chosen mix.
+It is worth noting which crops a household uses most, and this calculator can help estimate the likely annual saving from the chosen mix.

 Does a home garden or allotment save money compared to buying from a store?